 Hypertension is becoming more common in children.
-We previously discussed how this has been happening.
+In a prior post we discussed how this has been happening.
 It is often unnoticed because the way hypertension is determined in children is different than in adults.
-High potassium foods should correct this.
+High potassium foods should correct primary childhood hypertension.
 More evidence is found in a recent medical article (1).

 What was surprising in the article is that you don't have to wait until adulthood to see the effects of sodium and potassium levels in the diet.
 The changes can be seen already in childhood, at 8 and 9 years of age.

 For all the kids, the higher the dairy, the lower the blood pressure.
 The kids with the highest intake of dairy had the highest intake of calcium, magnesium and potassium, and also had the lowest blood pressure, both systolic and diastolic.
 The kids with the lowest dairy intake had the highest blood pressure.